wackerhage/java/README.md

-This is my repository for my java studies.
+<h1> This is my repository for my java studies. </h1>

-October - 2023
+September - 2023